cabforum/forum/SCWG-charter.md

 (3) it has public documentation stating that it requires Certificate Issuers to comply with the TLS BRs;

-(4) its membership-qualifying software product validates the chain of trust from a TLS certificate to a CA certificate in one or more  lists of trusted CA certificates or public keys, root stores, or similar mechanisms, where the membership-qualifying software product  trusts only: (i) CA certificates that have audit statements demonstrating ongoing compliance with the TLS BRs, or (ii) such CA certificates that have been specifically configured to be trusted by the user;
+(4) its membership-qualifying software product validates the chain of trust from a TLS certificate to a CA certificate in one or more lists of trusted CA certificates or public keys, root stores, or similar mechanisms, where the membership-qualifying software product trusts only CA certificates that have audit statements demonstrating ongoing compliance with the TLS BRs;

-(5) it provides public documentation explaining which list(s) of CA certificates or public keys, root store(s), or simliar mechanisms are used for determining whether a certificate chain is valid and trusted;
+(5) it provides public documentation explaining which list(s) of CA certificates or public keys, root store(s), or similar mechanisms are used for determining whether a certificate chain is valid and trusted;

 (6) it provides public documentation explaining the steps that Certificate Issuers need to take in order to have their CA certificates trusted or distrusted by the membership-qualifying software product; **_and_**